• Skip to primary navigation

 • Remove the hot skillet from the oven with oven mitts.
 Add butter and swirl to coat.

-Cream melting in a cast iron skillet for healthy cooking recipes.
+Melting butter in a hot cast iron skillet for a Dutch Baby.

 • Quickly pour the batter into the hot skillet.